LarsenDR/openhpsdr/README.md

 # openhpsdr
-Package of functions for HPSDR p1 protocol
+Package of routines to allow the programming of the openhpsdr boards with the original protocol